Groovy

 Read a single value from a database query

 Reads a single value from a database query.
-If the result set is empty, or the value is null, the fallbackValue is returned.
-If the return data type should be defined more precisely, typed method calls such as executeAndGetScalarBooleanValue(...) can be used.
+If the result set is empty or zero, the value defined with fallbackValue is returned.
+If the data type of the return is to be specified more precisely, typed method calls such as executeAndGetScalarBooleanValue(...) can be made.

 Example